theorlbooth/Music-Worldwide/README.md

 We started out with this in mind and slowly drifted away from it having to hard code fixes for issues.
 The time constraint played the biggest part in this, so it shouldnt be too hard to implement.

 #### Artist section
-The APIs were were using were packed with information and it would have been nice to include more of this on the page.
+The APIs we were using were packed with information and it would have been nice to include more of this on the page.
 Similar artists would have been the starting point.

 #### Back button
-Currently when on the artist page there is no way of going back to the playlist that was previously selected, the Charts page reloads from default.
+Currently, when on the artist page there is no way of going back to the playlist that was previously selected; the Charts page reloads from default.

 #### Map
 We had a romantic idea of having a responsive map instead of a carousel on the 'Charts' page - where one could chose the playlist by clicking on a country.
 Number of countries in the world vs number of playlists available aside, there were many reasons we didn't get round to this.
 But it would be nice to implement at some point in the future.